On an extremization problem concerning Fourier coefficients: Large exponents

-In this section we examine asymptotic behavior as $q\to\infty$ while the dimension $d$ remains fixed.
 The notation $O(\psi(q)))$ indicates a quantity whose absolute value is bounded above by $C\psi(q)$ where $C$ may depend on $d$ and on other parameters but is independent of $q$ provided only that $q$ is sufficiently large.